number1code/React-School-Suite/README.md

 # React-School-Suite 🚀

-A learning journey through the Udacity React Nanodegree syllabus, brought to life with visually engaging projects, modern aesthetics, and heavily-commented code.
+A learning journey through the React Javacriptr framework, brought to life with visually engaging projects, modern aesthetics, and heavily-commented code.

 ![Lesson 1 CRT Loading Screen](https://i.imgur.com/8a6B6gC.gif)
 *(Suggestion: You can replace the image link above with a screenshot or GIF of your own running project!)*